mck23/physics_notes/README.md

 These are notes from presentations from a virtual group with an interest in physics.

-The current group finds a home at https://physicscafe.org/
+The current group meets at https://physicscafe.org/meetings-2020/